 - Last name

 - Graduation year

-And if you want to collect additional information from students such as their ...
+- Add filters to your table to help users narrow down their selections.
+You can add as many as you like If you want to collect additional information from students such as their ...

 - Department (Department of Education or Department of Information Technology) or